 HOMEMADE PRETZEL DOGS - Easy pretzel dog recipe, hot dogs in homemade pretzel dough, perfect finger food for any kind of party.

 ROMANIAN CHEESE PRETZELS - My favorite Christmas treats.
 Cheesy pretzels or sticks with caraway, sesame or nigella seeds.

 SCHNITZEL BURGERS - Oven baked pork schnitzel served in a pretzel bun.

 How to Make Pretzel Chips

 - 3 large soft pretzel one or two days old

 - freshly ground black pepper

-- salt, optional and to taste (See note)
+- fine sea salt optional and to taste (See note)

-Cut the pretzels into regular slices, about as thick as a finger.
-Cutting regular pieces is very important, probably the only thing you have to do carefully when making the recipe.
-The actual size of the pretzel chips is not that important, you can cut them thinner or thicker, depending on your taste, just make sure that they are all equally thin or equally thick.
+- Cut the pretzels into regular slices, about as thick as a finger.
+Cutting regular pieces is very important, the actual size of the pretzel chips is not that important, you can cut them thinner or thicker, depending on your taste, just make sure that they are all equally thin or equally thick.
 Otherwise, the thinner pieces will be baked before the thicker ones are done and they will get too brown and burn around the edges.